tarjelavik/edtf-converter/README.md

 ## Compatibility

-edtf-converter implements select features of EDTF levels 0 and 1 as specified by ISO 8601-2 with some modifications, making it compatible to [EDTF.js](https://github.com/inukshuk/edtf.js).
+This package implements select features of EDTF levels 0 and 1 as specified by ISO 8601-2 with some modifications, making it compatible to [EDTF.js](https://github.com/inukshuk/edtf.js).

 ### Level 0